JanAdell/PlatformerGame/README.md

 * **Entity Loading** from XML:
   * Both animations, speed, size and position are taken from there.
 * **Enemy Pathfinding**: Enemies approach the player at a certain distance.
+* **Save File Detection**: Game allows the "Continue" option when a save file is detected only.
+* **Menuing and settings**: Fullscreen and Volume can be modified from settings menu.

  ### Gameplay Related